Cjdcoy/dc_opticalflow/README.md

 ## Usage

-Utilities are in the 'solution' folder at root.
-The 'modules' folder at root contain different type of optical flow algorithm that you can easily select
+Utilities are in the 'solutions' folder at root.<br /> The 'modules' folder at root contain different types of optic flow algorithms that you can easily select.

 ### select a module
 add a file called ```vision_module.py``` next to a solution
-#### Example
+  Examples:
 ```
 cp modules/vision_module_flownet.py solutions/realtime/vision_module.py
 cp modules/vision_module_flownet.py solutions/videos_to_computed_videos/vision_module.py
 ```

 ### run solutions
-Each solution has many configuration parameters that you can see using ```-h``` flag
+Each solution has many configuration parameters that you can see using ```-h``` flag<br /> Examples:<br />
-#### Examples
 Apply optic flow in realtime from webcam flux, previsualize and save the flux.
 ```
 cd solutions/realtime